Contextualizing Meta-Learning via Learning to Decompose: Introduction

-{\name} is {\em flexible} for various applications.
-First, it is able to decompose a curve with mixed function families and recover meaningful latent components with interpretability; the same ability also facilitates similarity learning where the relationship between objects varies from task to task; furthermore, {\name} is able to generalizes its discerning ability to {\em out-of-distribution} examples and tasks; finally, {\name} achieves promising results on few-shot classification benchmarks.
+{\name} is {\em flexible} for a number of applications.
+First, it is able to decompose a curve with mixed function families and recover meaningful latent components with interpretability; the same ability also facilitates similarity learning, where the relationship between objects varies from task to task; furthermore, {\name} is able to generalizes its discerning ability to {\em out-of-distribution} examples and tasks; finally, {\name} achieves promising results on few-shot classification benchmarks.

+Our contributions could be summarized as follows: \begin{itemize} \item When the latent attribute changes from task to task with limited instances, we claim the need to contextualize a meta-model to deal with the ambiguously labeled instances inside or across episodes of (pseudo) tasks; \item We propose a general approach {\name} to infer the latent attribute of a set of instances via leveraging the change of their comparison relationships. {\name} is applicable when instances in a support set are labeled based on one or more latent attributes; \item Benefiting from the ability to discover embedding spaces corresponding to latent attributes, {\name} facilitates applications like confusing multi-task learning, out-of-distribution recognition, and few-shot classification. \end{itemize}

+We present {\name} after the background, including implementations of the variants for two confusing scenarios.
+Finally are related work, experiments, and conclusions.